-Sometimes you set off for a trip, that takes just a few days.
-This however does not necessarily mean that these short stays are less interesting.
-It was often on a few-days tour that I have made encounters, that eventually took me for a much bigger adventure ...
+Sometimes you go on a trip that lasts only a few days.
+This does not necessarily mean that these short stays are less interesting.
+It was often on a trip of a few days that I had encounters that eventually led me to a much bigger adventure …

 My very first trip to the Asian continent was a two-day transit in Incheon.
-In this short time I managed to make two trips in the city, visit the memorial of Incheon invasion from the Korean War and to greatly appreciate Korean cuisine.
-More to see another time ... but rather in the countryside.
-Koreans are proficient builders of skyscrapers, but I am not a lover of the concrete jungle.
+In this short time, I managed to take two trips around the city, visit the memorial of the Incheon invasion from the Korean War and appreciate Korean cuisine.
+More to see another time … but rather in the countryside.
+Koreans are skilled builders of skyscrapers, but I am not a lover of the concrete jungle.

-I have already written elsewhere about what father Damien means to me.
-One day, I would certainly like to have a trip to Molokai, where he lived and where he died while serving the people with leprosy.
-Instead of dreaming about reaching the other side of the globe, I have set off for a more accessible destination.
-From Paris, where I studied, I went to Leuven.
-From there I made a pilgrimage on foot ... in the same shoes, in which I went to Santiago Compostela ... to Tremelo, the village where father Damien was born.
+I have written elsewhere about what Father Damien means to me.
+Someday I would love to go to Molokai, where he lived and where he died serving people with Hansen’s disease.
+Instead of dreaming of reaching the other side of the world, I set out for a more accessible destination.
+From Paris, where I was studying, I went to Leuven.
+From there, I made a pilgrimage on foot…in the same shoes that I wore to Santiago Compostela…to Tremelo, the village where Father Damien was born.

-I have missed the World Youth Day twice.
-The first time I was in Ireland, the second time on Wallis island, South Pacific.
-In 2011, the WYD was fortunately held in Madrid, which was just a stone's throw from Paris, where I studied in that time.
+I have missed WYD twice.
+The first time I was in Ireland, the second time on the island of Wallis in the South Pacific.
+In 2011, WYD was fortunately held in Madrid, just a stone’s throw from Paris, where I was studying at the time.
 I did not go to Spain alone.
-Together with my friend Debrice we went there with a group of our young from Missionary family Donum Dei.
-The whole week was very intense and rich and peaked with the weekend at Cuatro Vientos in presence of the Holy Father Benedict XVI.
-For me it was not only a deep spiritual experience, but as well a turning point for my future life.
-In the immensely huge number of young people at Cuatro Vientos I had "accidentally" ran into the unique group of seven pilgrims from Vanuatu.
-Among them, there was the priest of the mission in Lowanatom that I once visited in 2008 and with which I have since kept contact.
-The result of this meeting was that after finishing my doctorate in Paris, I went to work as a teacher of informatics on this mission in the Pacific.
+Together with my friend Debrice, we went with a group of our young people from the missionary family Donum Dei.
+The whole week was very intense and rich, culminating with the weekend at Cuatro Vientos in the presence of the Holy Father Benedict XVI.
+For me it was not only a profound spiritual experience, but also a turning point for my future life.
+Among the enormous number of young people at Cuatro Vientos, I “happened” to meet the only group of seven pilgrims from Vanuatu.
+Among them was the priest of the mission in Lowanatom, whom I had visited in 2008 and with whom I have been in contact since then.
+The result of this meeting was that after finishing my doctoral studies in Paris, I went to work as a teacher of computer science in this mission in the Pacific.

-During my doctorate I worked on one part of the research with Ramón Moreno from Spain (or rather the Basque country) from Universidad del País Vasco in San Sebastian.
-The international scientific cooperation has to be properly strengthened, so along with Ting, a colleague from my lab, we set off for a few days in the Basque Country.
-The official part concerning the joint research along with the presentation went smoothly and for the rest of the time, Ramón proved himself as an excellent guide, making it for us not at all hard to believe, that the Basque Country is the best part of Spain.
-After all ... where there are friends, there is always nice.
+During my Ph.D., I worked on part of my research with Ramón Moreno from Spain (Basque Country) at the Universidad del País Vasco in San Sebastian.
+International scientific cooperation needs to be strengthened, so together with Ting, a colleague from my lab, we went to visit Ramón for a few days.
+The official part of the joint research and the presentation went smoothly, and for the rest of the time Ramón proved to be an excellent guide, making it easy for us to believe that the Basque Country is the best part of Spain.
+After all, where there are friends, there is always good.

-During a trip to Vittoria came to me a bit of nostalgia.
-Five years ago, it was from here that we went to Camino de Santiago.
-I even found in the pavement a few yellow shells, wishing to take my backpack and go once again to Santiago ...
+During a trip to Vittoria, I felt a bit nostalgic.
+Five years before, we started the Camino de Santiago from here.
+I even found some yellow seashells on the pavement and I wished to take my backpack and go to Santiago again…

-My brother's name is Damian, after father Damian de Veuster and for him and me, this missionary from Molokai, the leper island, is an example for the life.
-When it came to his canonization in Rome in late 2009, it was absolutely impossible for us to have such an opportunity missed.
+My brother’s name is Damian, after Father Damian de Veuster, and for him and for me, this missionary from Molokai, the leper island, is an example of life.
+When it came to his canonization in Rome at the end of 2009, it was absolutely impossible for us to miss such an opportunity.

-On our pilgrimage to Santiago, we met a lot of people.
-Some of the friendship endured years ... like the one with Mario and Angela from Italy.
-Two years after the Camino they invited me to Rezzato.
-Not only had this given me the opportunity to meet once again this kind couple, but also to discover this corner of Italy, which I have never visited before.
-And because Mario is a passionate alpinist, we climbed together a couple of beautiful places in the Dolomites.
+On our pilgrimage to Santiago we met many people.
+Some of the friendships have lasted for years…like the one with Mario and Angela from Italy.
+Two years after the Camino, they invited me to Rezzato.
+This gave me the opportunity not only to meet this nice couple again, but also to discover this corner of Italy that I had never visited before.
+And since Mario is a passionate mountaineer, we climbed some beautiful places in the Dolomites together.

-It started with my first brief trip to Italy in 2004, to the house of Marist brothers in Carmagnola near Torino.
-At that time I could not speak a word in Italian and it is thanks to the truly fatherly care of brother Giuseppe, that in a little more than two weeks I have got decent basis of this language.
-After that brother Enrico thrown me without mercy into the waters of the classic Italian: "Divina Commedia", "I Promessi Sposi", ... and I, surprisingly, did not drown.
-On my turn, I helped another of the brothers with informatics and advanced text edition ... at that time he was 92 years old.
-I realized how mistaken are people, who judge others by the digits of the year of birth.
-The house of Marist brothers in Carmagnola became a place where I go back on my travels most frequently.
-There live one of the best and wisest friends that I have ever known, having their average age over eighty ... but the soul of the youngest generation.
+It began with my first short trip to Italy in 2004, to the house of the Marist Brothers in Carmagnola, near Torino.
+At that time I could not speak a word of Italian, and it was thanks to the truly paternal care of Brother Giuseppe that in a little more than two weeks I acquired a decent foundation in the language.
+After that, Brother Enrico threw me mercilessly into the waters of classical Italian: “Divina Commedia”, “I Promessi Sposi”,… and, surprisingly, I did not drown.
+For my part, I helped another of the brothers with computer science and advanced text edition… at that time he was 92 years old.
+I realized how wrong people are who judge others by the numbers of the year of their birth.
+The house of the Marist Brothers in Carmagnola became one of the places I return to most often on my travels.
+There live some of the best and wisest friends I have ever known, whose average age is over eighy…but who have the most youthful soul.